Main Definition

 By most estimates, unstructured data accounts for 80–90% of everything an enterprise stores, and the pile keeps growing—research outputs, IoT sensor streams, multimedia, collaborative documents.
-A large share of it turns into ROT (redundant, obsolete, and trivial) over time, sitting on expensive storage without anyone using it.
-Here’s where the problem gets big: most organizations simply do not have a clear, real-time picture of what they own, where it resides, or who is responsible for it.
-This lack of visibility becomes an existential issue when you’re managing petabytes or exabytes.
+As unstructured data grows, most organizations simply do not have a clear, real-time picture of what they own, where it resides, or who is responsible for it.
+This lack of visibility is a significant roadblock to achieving full value from this data.

 Related Links